Communist Party of Nepal (Unified Marxist–Leninist): Post-Jana Andolan (1991–2002)

-In the 1991 elections, the party won 69 of 205 seats and was the second-largest party in the House of Representatives.
-Man Mohan Adhikari was elected head of the parliamentary group, and became the Leader of the Opposition in May 1991.
-On 28 June 1991, CPN (Burma) which had reconstituted itself after breaking away from CPN (United) merged into the party.
-The fifth party congress was held in Kathmandu in January 1993, and People's Multiparty Democracy was adopted as its main ideology.
-The same ideology of People's Multiparty Democracy theorized by Madhan Bhandari made it one of the most prominent political parties in years to come.
-In the fifth party congress, Adhikari was elected chairman, and Madan Bhandari was elected general secretary.
-Bhandari was killed in a vehicle accident in Chitwan later that year, and Madhav Kumar Nepal became the party's general secretary.
-In November 1993, CPN (Amatya) led by Tulsi Lal Amatya, which had also broken off from CPN (United), merged into the party.
+In the 1991 election, the party won 69 out of 205 seats in the House of Representatives and was the second largest parliamentary group.
+Man Mohan Adhikari was elected as the parliamentary party leader and became the Leader of the Opposition.
+The fifth party congress was held in Kathmandu in January 1993 and People's Multiparty Democracy was adopted as the party line.
+The congress also elected Adhikari as the party chairman and Madan Bhandari as the general secretary.
+Later in the year however, Bhandari along with Jibaraj Ashrit died in a vehicle accident in Chitwan and Madhav Kumar Nepal became general secretary.
+In November 1993, veteran communist leader Tulsi Lal Amatya's group merged with the party.